The Deck Archetypes of Competitive EDH

 The last major win condition in combo is through the use of Food Chain.
 Typically, you're going to get Food Chain out, and search for any number of creatures that can be cast from exile to generate infinite mana.
 Most of the time, this mana is used to cast a lethal Walking Ballista to kill all of your opponents at once.

-The main strengths of these combo decks is that they are often very consistent with the use of all of the tutors available in EDH.
+The main strengths of these combo decks are that they are often very consistent with the use of all of the tutors available in EDH.
 They are extremely fast with all of the access to mana acceleration we have in the format.
-And finally, they can often win from nowhere and it's often too late to stop them once they get going.
+And finally, they can often win from nowhere, and it's often too late to stop them once they get going.

 Below are some of the major combo commanders in Competitive EDH:

 Control is, without a doubt, my favorite archetype in any format that I play.
 I love the variety of choices and timing that are present throughout most games.
 I also love winning through attrition, as opposed to racing for the combo.

 It is often very difficult to effectively play a pure control game in CEDH.
 In most formats, you only need to control one opponent, and therefore you can trade cards with your opponent until they run out of resources.
 There is a real problem playing control against three other players who could very well all be playing extremely powerful combos that must be answered.
 You will run out of resources rather quickly playing against multiple players and be left with your defenses down.
 In a lot of ways, the Stax archetype handles multiple players much more efficiently.